fkxych/Numerical-construction-of-spherical-t-designs-by-BB-method/README.md

 #
 Time: Nov 18, 2018
 ##
-The datasets including all results of spherical $t$-design have been shown in the file named "xx", the main characters are illustrated as follows
+The datasets including all results of spherical $t$-design have been shown in the file named "Results of Paper", the main characters are illustrated as follows
 #
 t is the degree of spherical polynomials;
 #